LoremLabs/kudos-for-code-action/README.md

 - `generate-nomerges` - Exclude merge commits when generating Kudos from the repository.
 Defaults to `true`.
 - `generate-validemails` - Include only valid email addresses during Kudos generation from the repository.
 Defaults to `true`.
 - `generate-limitdepth` - Set the depth limit for dependency inclusion during Kudos generation from the repository.
 Defaults to `2`.
+- `skip-ids` - A space delimited list of ids to skip.
+Defaults to `""`.

 ## Supported Package Managers